Core Message Layer

-This section will explain how to properly interact with the Wormhome Core Message Layer in an EVM ecosystem.
+This section will explain how to properly interact with the Wormhole Core Message Layer in an EVM ecosystem.

-Messages in Wormhole take the form of a Verified Action Approval (VAA) and both terms can be used interchangably.
+Messages in Wormhole take the form of a Verified Action Approval (VAA) and both terms can be used interchangeably.
 The rest of this section will only use the term VAA.

 Here is the interface for applications to interact with Wormhole's Core Contract to publish VAAs or verify and parse a received VAAs.

 Instantiating the interface will depend on the contract address of your development ecosystem and blockchain.

 Below is an example line of code to instantiate the interface for mainnet Ethereum:

 address private wormhole_core_bridge_address = address(0x98f3c9e6E3fAce36bAAd05FE09d375Ef1464288B); IWormhole core_bridge = IWormhole(wormhole_core_bridge_address);

 The Wormhole Core Layer has two important interactions -- (1) emit VAAs, and (2) parse and verify VAAs that originated from other chains.

 There are two forms of VAAs that can be emitted: